ccarroll91/Christmas-at-Grans/README.md

 1. The About button failed to fire when another button existed on the page.
 It is unclear to me why the Javascript could not activate the button based on the id, as in my code, but the result was changing the button to clickable div element.
+To fix this issue, the About div was removed, and the footer replaced witha more contemporary footer.
+The information was then moved to the Team page, and attached to a Secret button to act as a message from the team.

 2. The requestFullscreen function would not launch while the button to signal the command was inside the carousel div.
 This was a simple fix, but it does compromise the look of the page.

 3. Image scaling was an issue.
 The images were created in a 4:3 ratio, and my initial CSS stretched the images accorss the screen.
 When in fullscreen, the images would stretch appear beyond the border of the page, making it imposible to see.

 4. Audio controls: I wanted the audio to be a simple "click next slide, hear the audio".
 However, due to Chrome and most modern browsers blocking any autoplay feature, this was not working.
 The code required would have been exhaustive.
 I instead opted for a much safer, user friendly approach of a preset volume of 50%, and a click-to-play feature on the images.
 This